-- 5. Say whether the following sentences about Tower Bridge are true or false.
-Correct the false sentences. - 1.
-The bridge consists of three bridge towers. - 2.
+4. Listen to the text about Tower Bridge.
+Say whether the following sentences about it are true or false.
+Correct the false sentences.

+- 1. The bridge consists of three bridge towers. - 2.
 You can see the panoramic views from the overhead vehicle. - 3.
 You can buy a picture packed information booklet in the gift shop. - 4.
-The bridge crosses the River Thames. - 6.
+The bridge crosses the River Thames. - 5.
 Write down five questions on the text (exercise 4).
-Interview your friend about Tower Bridge. - 7.
+Interview your friend about Tower Bridge. - 6.
 Listen to the dialogue.
 Say what it is about. - A: While seeing the Tower of London, did you notice several ravens in the courtyard?
 B: Yes, I did.
 There were some. - A: There's a belief that the British Empire will come to an end when those ravens leave the Tower. - B: Well, but as far as I know the British Empire doesn't exist any more, though the ravens are still there. - A: That's right.
-Their wings are clipped. - Tell about Tower Bridge.
+Their wings are clipped. - 7.
+Tell about Tower Bridge.

-Millenium Dome
+Millenium Dome.
+Madam Tussauds

-millennium major dome peninsula [mɪˈlenɪəm] [ˈmeɪdʒə(r)] [dəʊm] [pəˈnɪnsjələ]
+millennium major dome peninsula [mɪˈlenɪəm] [ˈmeɪdʒə(r)] [dəum] [pəˈnɪnsjələ]